nichnet/dev-notes-assignment/README.md

 docker-compose up --build
 ```

 Only the frontend will be exposed on port `80`.
+Navigate to `http://localhost:80` in your browser.
+**Important:** There is no HTTPS for this project, ensure the connection is HTTP.
 **Important:** Wait a while for services to fully start.

 ## Testing